Joiry/HSL_Carp/Pipes_and_Variables_04.md

 # Pipes and Variables

+In this lesson:
-In this lesson, we will learn about a powerful search tool, how to use redirection of streams, and assigning and using variables
+ * we will learn about a powerful search tool
+ * how to use redirection of streams
+ * How to use and assign values to variables

 ## Searching files